ScordinoD1994/g1-2025-website/docs/_pages/Predictive Modeling.md

 ## Modeling Approach

-We used the <b><a href="https://xgboost.ai/">XGBoost</a> classifier<b>, a high-performance gradient boosting algorithm well-suited for tabular data.
+We used the <b><a href="https://xgboost.ai/">XGBoost</a> classifier</b>, a high-performance gradient boosting algorithm well-suited for tabular data.
 Each model was tuned using a **grid search** over key hyperparameters to balance learning ability and generalization.
 Key tuning strategies included:

 <ul class = "in_text_list">
     <li> Keeping <var>max_depth</var> and <var>n_estimators</var> low (1–2 and 15–25 respectively), </li>